-Even in iteroparous perennials investment in reproductive tissues is large and reduces or halts leaf-area growth
+How much do iteroparous perennials invest in reproduction and is this coordinated with other life-history and functional traits?

 E. H. Wenk a, K. Abramowiczb, M. Westoby a, D. S. Falsterc*

 a Department of Biological Sciences, Macquarie University NSW 2109, Australia